zfit/zfit/docs/parameter.rst

     dependents = dep_param.get_dependents()  # returns set(mu, mu2)

 A somewhat special case of the above are :py:class:`~zfit.ComplexParameter`.
-It takes a complex :py:class:`~tf.Tensor` as an input and has a few special methods (like `real`, `conj` etc.) to easier deal with complex parameters.
+They takes a complex :py:class:`~tf.Tensor` as input and have a few special methods (like :py:func:`~zfit.ComplexParameter.real`, :py:func:`~zfit.ComplexParameterconj` etc.) to easier deal with them.